ooddle

 If your brain does not believe the affirmation, repeating it widens the gap.

 Affirmations are everywhere.
 Notebooks, mirror sticky notes, app notifications, morning routines.
 The promise is that repeating positive statements about yourself rewires your brain into believing them.
 The research tells a more complicated story.
+For some people, in some circumstances, mild affirmations help.
+For many people, especially those who need them most, the practice can actively backfire.

 You cannot talk yourself into believing something your nervous system has flagged as false.